rng-guy/NFSMWBartender/README.txt

  • the maximum combo-bounty multiplier for destroying cops quickly,
  • how quickly and at what distances from cops the red "BUSTED" bar fills,
  • how quickly the green "EVADE" bar fills once all cops have lost sight of you,
+ • how quickly (if at all) cops are destroyed if flipped over,
- • when exactly (if at all) the interactive music can transition to another track,
+ • when exactly (if at all) interactive music can transition to another track,
  • whether cops in non-player pursuits can request ground supports,
  • the internal cooldown for non-Strategy roadblock requests,
  • the internal cooldown for Strategy requests,
+ • how quickly and at what distances (if at all) roadblock cops can join the pursuit,
+ • how HeavyStrategy 3 requests interact with non-Strategy roadblock requests,
  • what vehicles spawn through HeavyStrategy 3 (the ramming SUVs),
  • what vehicles spawn through HeavyStrategy 4 (the roadblock SUVs), and
  • what vehicles spawn through LeaderStrategy 5 / 7 (Cross and his henchmen).